ibm-cloud-architecture/refarch-cloudnative-micro-orders/etc/building-locally.md

     export dbpassword=password
     ```

-    We must also indicate that RabbitMQ is running locally.
+    We must set variables to notify the app RabbitMQ is running locally.
     ```
     export rabbit=localhost
     ```